taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux-react/00-redux-in-react.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
+function render() {
+  ReactDOM.render(
+    <TodoApp
+      todos={store.getState().todoState}
+      onToggleTodo={id => store.dispatch(doToggleTodo(id))}
+    />,
+    document.getElementById('root')
+  );
+}

+# leanpub-start-insert
 store.subscribe(render);
 render();
+# leanpub-end-insert
 ~~~~~~~~

-The final Todo application can be found in [this JS Bin](https://jsbin.com/kopohur/16/edit?html,js,console,output).
+The Todo application should display the todos and update the completed state once you toggle it.
+The final application of this approach can be found in a [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/1.0.1).

-The previous approach showcases how you can wire up your React component tree with the Redux store.
+The approach showcased how you can wire up your React component tree with the Redux store.
 The components don't need to be aware of the Redux store at all, but the root component is.
 In addition, everything is re-rendered when the global state in the Redux store updates.

 Even though the previous approach is pragmatic and shows a simplified version of how to wire up all these things, it is naive.
 Why is that?
 In a real application you want to avoid the following practices: